Article by John Tribbia

 - Number of prompts: No relationship at all.
 Quality doesn’t change how much people do once they open the app.

-This makes intuitive sense.
-Quality affects the “should I bother opening this today?” decision, not the “how many questions should I ask?” decision.
-If the AI is good at what you need, you’re more likely to come back tomorrow.
-But once you’re there, you ask as many questions as you have.
-(Other performance dimensions like latency and punt rate could be folded into the same framework as additional predictors.
-That’s a natural extension, but this analysis isolates quality alone.)
+This pattern is intuitive.
+Quality affects the “should I open this today?” decision, not the “how many questions should I ask?” decision.
+If the AI is good at what you need, you are more likely to return tomorrow.
+Once you are there, you ask as many questions as you have.
+Other performance dimensions like latency and punt rate can be added as predictors, but this analysis isolates quality.

 Top left: Clear positive relationship between quality and active days.
 Top right: No meaningful time trend after accounting for version.
 Bottom left: Quality has zero effect on prompt volume.
 Bottom right: Rich temporal dynamics in prompts driven by other factors.